Skip to content

 What official exams exist for German C1 level?

-The 5 internationally recognized C1 exams: (1) Goethe-Zertifikat C1 (adults, modular with 4 parts — reading, listening, writing, speaking — Goethe-Institut, ~190-220 EUR in Romania), (2) telc Deutsch C1 / telc Deutsch C1 Hochschule (Hochschule variant for university admission, ~190-220 EUR), (3) TestDaF (Test Deutsch als Fremdsprache, TDN 4-5 score = C1 range, ~195 EUR), (4) DSH (Deutsche Sprachprufung fur den Hochschulzugang, administered by German universities, DSH-2 level = C1, ~150-200 EUR), (5) OSD Zertifikat C1 (Austrian, ~190-215 EUR).
-Deutsch-Landia prepares you for any of them — our curriculum covers full Konjunktiv I, scientific register, and nuanced rhetoric.
+The 5 internationally recognized C1 exams: (1) Goethe-Zertifikat C1 (adults, modular with 4 parts — reading, listening, writing, speaking — Goethe-Institut, ~190-220 EUR in Romania), (2) telc Deutsch C1 / telc Deutsch C1 Hochschule (Hochschule variant for university admission, ~190-220 EUR), (3) TestDaF (Test Deutsch als Fremdsprache, TDN 4-5 score = C1 range, ~195 EUR), (4) DSH (Deutsche Sprachprüfung für den Hochschulzugang, administered by German universities, DSH-2 level = C1, ~150-200 EUR), (5) ÖSD Zertifikat C1 (Austrian, ~190-215 EUR).
+On Deutsch-Landia you have the A1-B2 grammar path and C1 vocabulary today, while the structured C1 lessons are in development, launching progressively in 2026.

 Leo the dog is the C1 mascot — what exactly does he do?